-The exceptional site of "Vallis Clausa" - the Closed Valley, which gave this beloved Vaucluse county its name, and the small village of Fontaine de Vaucluse too!
+The exceptional site of "Vallis Clausa" - the Closed Valley, gave its name to Vaucluse county, and the small village of Fontaine de Vaucluse is aptly named!

 Discover our editions of the Luberon Heart of Provence to prepare your weekend and holidays: guide, accommodation, hiking...Order